dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-03-bias-variance-trade-off.md

 > We tackle a typical regression problem with MSE but the idea can generalize.

 > Specific quirk is assuming there is just a single realization $\mathcal D$ of a random variable $D$.
 Even though I can draw infinitely meany datasets $\mathcal D$ from $D$.
-This is for simplicity.
-I will just write $D$ from now on.
-I need that $D$ to be at the same time random variable, to estimate the first moment, and to be concrete to work on it.
+For simplicity I will just write $D$ from now on.
+I need $D$ to be at the same time random variable (to estimate the first moment) and to be concrete dataset I work on.

 ## The expected label (target)